unitymakesus/cphevents/wp-content/plugins/wc-abandoned-carts-by-small-fish-analytics/README.txt

 === Abandoned Cart Reports For WooCommerce ===
 Contributors: smallfishes
-Tags: woocommerce, reporting, abandoned carts, analytics Requires at least: 3.0.1
+Tags: abandoned carts, abandoned cart report, cart abandonment, recover abandoned carts, woocommerce Requires at least: 3.0.1
-Tested up to: 4.9
+Tested up to: 5.0
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to see how many and what carts your customers are abandoning
+A simple plugin to see how many carts and which products your customers are abandoning

 == Description ==